Pylons/pyramid/docs/narr/project.rst

    By default, ``setup.py sdist`` does not place non-Python-source files in generated tarballs.
-This means, in this case, that the ``mytemplate.pt`` file that's in our ``templates`` directory is not packaged in the tarball.
+This means, in this case, that the ``templates/mytemplate.pt`` file and the files in the ``templates/static`` directory are not packaged in the tarball.
 To allow this to happen, check all the files that you'd like to be distributed along with your application's Python files into a version control system such as Subversion.
 After you do this, when you rerun ``setup.py sdist``, all files checked into the version control system will be included in the tarball.

 The ``myproject`` :term:`Package`
 ---------------------------------